 - Diuretics (water pills) increase urination, helping expel excess sodium from the body.

 The doctor will suggest which medicine the child needs and in what dosage and for how long.
 The decision is taken based on the child’s age, cause of HBP, its severity, and other medical conditions that the child may have.
-Medications are only needed in one percent or less of high BP pediatric cases.

 Note: Irrespective of whether the child has primary or secondary hypertension, eating a healthy diet and maintaining an active lifestyle helps regulate BP and keeps BP-related complications at bay.